Bull Allen (rugby union): Selection for the All Blacks

 1993 saw Allen selected for the All Blacks for the first time, making his first appearance in the test match against Samoa at Eden Park.
 He toured England and Scotland with the side at the end of the year, playing seven more games in the black jersey.
 The following year Richard Loe returned from suspension, and coach Laurie Mains controversially preferred Loe over Allen on the grounds Allen was too flashy and not strong enough as a scrummager.
 To add injury to insult Allen suffered a unique blow when he ripped his pectoral muscle almost completely in a match against Auckland and missed the rest of the season, which saw Taranaki again relegated to the second division.

-Allen recovered in time to attend All Black training camps over the summer in preparation for the World Cup, although made the headlines after nearly drowning in a whitewater rafting accident.
+Allen recovered in time to attend All Black training camps over the summer in preparation for the Rugby World Cup, although made the headlines after nearly drowning in a whitewater rafting accident.
 He trialled for the World Cup team, but was again rejected with 35-year-old Loe chosen ahead of him.
 Again, though, Allen led the Taranaki side to victory in the second division and a return to division one.
 His leadership proved crucial in the semi-final against Bay of Plenty when prop Gordon Slater appeared to have been the victim of foul play and was carried off with a broken leg, and that year was awarded the Hilary Commission Fair Play award.
 The "Bull Fan Club" was appeased when Allen was selected for the All Black tour of Italy and France where he played four games and scored a try against Cote Basque-Landes.